“Find out who you are and do it on purpose.”

 Lena specialises in urban landscapes and focuses on the play of light and shadow to convey the moods and emotions of the city.
 She also enjoys playing with angles of view and, particularly, looking down, sometimes from vertiginous viewpoints.
 She regards her art as visual storytelling, building a bridge between contemporary art and Illustration.

-Works on Paper -2024.
+2026 Works on Paper - 2026.
 Green and Stone Gallery.
-Chelsea.
-London.
-Winner of Water based Award
+London

-Green and Stone Summer Exhibition 2024
+2025 Green and Stone Summer Exhibition

-Letchworth Open 2024, Broadway Gallery, UK
+2024 Letchworth Open Exhibition, Broadway Gallery, UK